Members

 She completed her undergraduate degree at the University of Glasgow in Chemistry with Medicinal Chemistry (MSci).
 During her fourth year, Rochelle carried out a work placement at Charles River Laboratories in Edinburgh, working in the environmental fate and metabolism department.
 Her masters project focused on the synthesis of bromodomain inhibitors utilising one-pot iron and copper catalysis in the Sutherland research group.

-Rochelle continued her studies in the Sutherland group undertaking her PhD which focused on the synthesis of novel fluorescent amino acids.
-This included both methodology projects as well as target-based synthesis and generated fluorescent heterocyclic amino acids which were used to synthesise cell-penetrating peptides.
+Rochelle remained in the Sutherland group to complete her PhD, focusing on the synthesis of novel fluorescent amino acids.
+This included both methodology projects as well as target-based synthesis, and generated fluorescent heterocyclic amino acids which were used to synthesise cell-penetrating peptides.

-She continued her research in the field of peptide chemistry by undertaking a position as senior scientist at Keltic pharma where she led the development and synthesis of peptide libraries for the drug discovery platform.
+She has continued her research in the field of peptide chemistry by undertaking positions as a senior scientist at Keltic Pharma, and a PDRA within the Jamieson Group, developing novel peptide and peptidomimetic libraries for drug discovery.

 Email: Rochelle.McGrory@glasgow.ac.uk LinkedIn: Rochelle McGrory